Sometimes after importing a file in your Excel file, the following type of data layout may generate. See the following image.

-Observe our data, you will find that the names are in 1st, 4th, 7th, 10th, 13th, 16th and 19th positions.
-So we have filled the column C with the values: 1, 4, 7, 10, 13, 16, and 19.
+Observe our data, you will find that the names are in 1st, 4th, 7th, 10th, 13th, 16th, and 19th positions.
+So we have filled column C with the values: 1, 4, 7, 10, 13, 16, and 19.
 You can make a simple formula in cell C6 like this: “=C5+3”.
 Then copy this formula using fill handle until you reach cell C11.
-If you don’t know how to do it, click on link how to copy formula in Excel.
-You can also use Flash Fill technique to fill these cells.
+If you don’t know how to do it, click on the link how to copy formula in Excel.
+You can also use the Flash Fill technique to fill these cells.
 Read how to use flash fill in Excel.

 The horizontal headers consist of consecutive integers, starting with 1.
-In our example, color-zone/record contains three cells of data, so the horizontal headers are 1, 2, and 3.
+In our example, the color-zone/record contains three cells of data, so the horizontal headers are 1, 2, and 3.

 Enter the following formula in cell D5: =OFFSET($A$4,$C5+D$4-2,0).
-If you don’t know how to work with OFFSET function click this link: OFFSET Function in Excel.
+If you don’t know how to work with the OFFSET function click this link: OFFSET Function in Excel.

 Copy this formula down to the next six rows.
 This result is shown in the following figure.